mah-123/hangman/README.md

 is capsulate the information in a neater and clearer OOP design.

 As for Mile_stone_4 code gets a bit complex as it uses the class hangman to iterate certain value and setting needed for the hangman game.
 Such as  num_lives to count the user remaining lives, adjust num_letters remiang in word_guessed.

+Mile_stone_5 code is the improved version of the last milestone by adding another function  play_game, which allows a user to play the game.
 ## Installations instruction:
 correctly in the person of making the scripts, so there is nothing to install at this point.
 ## Usage instructions: